s53kr-lm8a6r/qestor/packages/reactive_browser_storage/README.md

 A comprehensive, type-safe React hooks library for managing cookies, localStorage, and sessionStorage with automatic synchronization and reactive state management.

+**Part of the Qestor monorepo** - A shared workspace package for browser storage management across all applications.

 ## ✨ Features

 - 🔄 **Reactive State Management** - Changes automatically sync across components